Jobriath: Death

 By the time his 10-year contract with Brandt was finally up, Jobriath was sick with AIDS.
 He began to feel ill in late 1981 but still contributed to the Chelsea Hotel's 100th birthday celebrations in November 1982 and continued to perform cabaret until shortly before his death.
 He died at his residence at The Chelsea in 1983.

+Jobriath was buried at Valley Forge Memorial Gardens, King of Prussia, Pennsylvania, under his birth name 'Bruce Wayne Campbell'.

 Legacy

 In November 2004, long-time fan Morrissey oversaw Jobriath's first CD re-issue, a compilation called Lonely Planet Boy.
 It was produced by Eddie Kramer.
-Morrissey had previously attempted to secure Jobriath as a support act for the tour in support of his Your Arsenal album, having been unaware that the singer had died some years previously.
+Morrissey had previously attempted to secure Jobriath as a support act for the tour in support of his Your Arsenal album, having been unaware that the singer had died some years earlier.
 Both Jobriath's original studio albums were officially reissued on CD in Japan in late 2007, remastered and issued in mini-vinyl replica sleeves.
 They were released in the U.S. in standard jewel-box packaging in 2008 by Collectors' Choice Music.

 The group Balcony released a semi-tribute track entitled "Jobriath" as a free MP3 anonymously on the internet in 2000 that was later included on their second album Before Needs.
 He is referenced using his legal name by the indie-folk band Okkervil River on the final song of their 2008 album The Stand Ins, entitled "Bruce Wayne Campbell Interviewed on the Roof of the Chelsea Hotel, 1979".
 Def Leppard released a cover of "Heartbeat" on some versions of their 2006 album Yeah!.
 "Morning Starship" was sampled by hip-hop artist Ill Bill on the title track to his 2007 mixtape album Black Metal.

 Filmmaker Kieran Turner (24 Nights) created a feature documentary about the late singer called Jobriath A.D.
 On March 28, 2012, English singer Marc Almond said of Jobriath on his retrospective, "For me, above all else, he was a sexual hero: truly the first gay pop star.
 How extreme that was to the US at the time.
 His outrageous appearances on the hallowed US rock show The Midnight Special prompted shock, bewilderment and disgust.
 Everyone hated Jobriath – even, and especially, gay people.
 He was embarrassingly effeminate in an era of leather and handlebar moustaches."
 On July 11, 2012, Ann Magnuson released an EP featuring four Jobriath songs and a spoken-word narrative.
 On October 29, 2013, Eschatone Records released three 1971 Jobriath tracks digitally and on 10" vinyl as the EP Amazing Dope Tales.
 On May 6, 2014, Eschatone Records released As the River Flows, a full-length album of never-before released Jobriath recordings from 1971 to 1972 on CD, limited edition vinyl and in digital format.
 On December 5, 2018, Morrissey released a statement that his next album, California Son, would open with a cover of Jobriath's "Morning Starship".